 The by-laws of the World Lottery Association are available in all four official languages of the association.
-The latest version of the by-laws was adopted at the General Meeting in Singapore, November 9, 2016.
+The latest version of the by-laws was adopted at the General Meeting in Buenos Aires, November 21, 2018.

 WORLD LOTTERY ASSOCIATION BY-LAWS

-As adopted at the General Meeting in Singapore, November 9, 2016.
+Adopted at the General Meeting in Buenos Aires, November 21, 2018.